jaschac/puppet-users/README.md

 Handling groups requires the `libuser` package to be installed. `lostinmalloc-users` defines it as a mandatory dependency, so that its presence is enforced.

 ## Usage
-All data must be provided through 'Hiera'.
+All data must be provided through `Hiera`.

 ## Reference
-All data must be provided through 'Hiera'.
+All data must be provided through `Hiera`.
 A user is defined by many attributes, some of which, *in italic*, are optional:

   -  *`authorized_keys`*: A list of strings representing users managed through `lostinmalloc-users` that can log into the system as him.
 The public keys of these users are stored into his `$HOME/.ssh/authorized_keys`.
 If this value is not given for the user, none can log in as him through SSH keys.
   - *`groups`*: the groups he belongs to.
 Note that the group named after himself, also known as his *primary group*, should not be listed here, since it is generated automatically by the system.
 The groups the user belongs to are generated before any user is created, if they don't exist already.